andreadepolis/andreadepolis.github.io/content/home/publications.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 active: false
-widget: featured
+widget: pages

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 0
+weight: 50

-title: Pubblicaions
+title: Publications
 subtitle: ''

 content: